rusticlion/Manastorm/manastorm_codebase_dump.md

                     -- and tokens remain as CHANNELED until the shield is activated

-                    -- ONLY check for spell completion when NOT frozen if slot.progress >= slot.castTime then
+                    -- ONLY check for spell completion when NOT frozen if slot.progress >= slot.castTime and not slot.wasAlreadyCast then -- Mark this slot as already cast to prevent repeated casting slot.wasAlreadyCast = true

                         -- Cast the spell
                         self:castSpell(i)

+                        -- Debug message to confirm we're setting the flag print(string.format("[DEBUG] Marked slot %d as already cast to prevent repetition", i))

-                        -- For non-shield spells, we return tokens and reset the slot -- For shield spells, castSpell will handle setting up the shield -- and we won't get here because we'll have the isShield check above if not slot.isShield then
+                        -- For non-shield spells, we return tokens and reset the slot -- For shield spells, castSpell will handle setting up the shield -- UNLESS the spell is a sustained spell like a trap

-                            -- Start return animation for tokens
+                        -- Check for both shield and sustained spells (traps, etc.) if not slot.isShield and not slot.sustainedId then -- Start return animation for tokens
                             if #slot.tokens > 0 then
                                 for _, tokenData in ipairs(slot.tokens) do
                                     -- Request return animation directly on the token if tokenData.token and tokenData.token.requestReturnAnimation then
                                         tokenData.token:requestReturnAnimation()
+                                    else
+                                        -- Fallback to legacy method if token doesn't have the method self.manaPool:returnToken(tokenData.index)
                                     end
                                 end